 This number is only set to rise so make sure your website adjusts itself to look great and be easily readable on a computer screen, a tablet AND a mobile phone.

 You need to make sure that the people hosting your website are reliable.
 You don’t want someone clicking the link to your site from LinkedIn or Twitter or searching for you on Google to find that your site is unavailable.
+Uptime Robot is a great free site that will email you if your website does go down for some reason.

 Nobody can find it

 You’ll never get on the first page of Google for being a VA but you can definitely get on the first page for your local area.
+This is also important because people generally type a location into Google when they’re looking for something: “admin support in nameofthetowntheylive” for example.

 Often it may look like you’re on the first page, but that’s because Google knows it’s you.
+You need to search in an incognito window to see where you’re actually positioned.

 With good search engine optimisation (SEO) you can ensure that your WordPress website comes up ahead of your competitors for your region and it’s you that gets the enquiry and not them.
-My Ultimate Guide to Local SEO will help you do that.

 We’re in the business of streamlining other people’s business, simplifying their lives and making them more efficient, so it’s vital your website demonstrates that you’re a tidy, minimalist, succinct, organising admin machine.